Financial Aid Overview

 Eligibility for Fall and Spring Semesters

-To maximize financial aid eligibility during the fall and spring semesters, you should be at least a half-time student for the full length of the semester.
 Half-time means 6 units for undergraduate students and students in a teaching credential program or 5 units for graduate students.
+Part-time will help students to qualify for loans.

 Eligibility for Summer Term